EthanWaterink/Computer-Graphics---Competition-Raytracer/README.md

 * Banding soft shadows have distinct step-like differences in shadow intensity.
 Each cell emits light from its center.
 * Jitter soft shadows are more noisy/granier.
 Instead of emitting light from its center, a random position in each cell is chosen.

 This raytracer also does anti-aliasing, reflaction and refraction.
+Note that transparent objects don't have any shadows for simplicity.

 Controls: